kainenewman/kainenewman/README.md

 - 🌱 I’m interested in Python, JavaScript, Kotlin and Go!
 (Oh and a little rust ;)

-- 💞️ I’m looking to collaborate on full software developlemt life-cycle and Machine Learning projects.
+- 💞️ I’m looking to learn the full software developlemt life-cycle.

 - 📫 Reach me @KaineNewman everywhere :)